Idaho — Congressional Term Limits (1994–1995)

 Summary:

-Idaho voters approved a constitutional amendment in 1994 establishing term-limit restrictions for candidates for the United States House of Representatives and the United States Senate.
+Idaho voters approved a constitutional amendment establishing term-limit restrictions for candidates for the United States House of Representatives and the United States Senate.

 Status: Invalidated (judicial)